gbtami/pychess-variants/static/docs/cambodian.md

 ![Ouk Chaktrang](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/Makruk.png?raw=true)

-*Ouk Chaktrang*, or Cambodian Chess, is the form of chess played in Cambodia.
+*Ouk Chaktrang*, or Cambodian Chess, is a form of chess played in Cambodia.
 Its rules are similar to *Makruk*, the Thai Chess, with some special opening moves and slight differences.
-Ouk Chaktrang offers a taste of ancient Chess in the original form before the introduction of modern rules quickened the pace.
+Ouk Chaktrang offers a taste of ancient Chess in its original form before the introduction of modern rules quickened the pace.
 The game is plenty of fun in its own right with its balance and dynamics.
 The slightly slower pace can provide a good way to cultivate patience and hone strategic thinking.

 ## Rules

 The general rules are extremely similar to Chess, so this guide will focus on the few differences.
 The objective is the same: checkmating your opponent's king.
-The major difference is some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
+The major differences are some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
 Stalemates are draws, as in chess.

 ## The Pieces